brigoodwinan/transcription-to-corpus/README.md

 # Purpose

 This repo contains scripts and tools for data preparation and postprocessing for audio transcription or translation tasks using openAI APIs.
+The result of this pipeline is a single text file of possibly many transcriptions that can act as a corpus for _context_ when using Chat GPT.

 # Running Scripts individually